Enterprise Header Image

 Remote Workshops

 Because of the global nature of our project and budget constraints, I adapted our design workshops so that they could be done virtually.
-Through this method, I aligned four different regions and communication with 7 program managers with minimal business travel costs.
+While this is the standard now, this was pre-COVID before remote collaboration was the defacto.
+We didn't have budget in the project to fly people around the world but needed everyone get together to build a single platform across geographic locations.
+By organizing remote design workshops across 4 different timezones, 3 different teams, and 7 program managers- I was able to drive stategy alignment and gain valuable insights with minimal business travel costs.
 Card sorting exercises were done in google slides or MURAL.
-Huersitic evalutions can be done with a screenshare, and think alouds can be done over hangouts.
+Heuristic evalutions were done over screenshare, and think alouds were conducted Google Hangouts.

 Less Flashy More Functional